RedHatInsights/approval-api-client-ruby/docs/AdminsApi.md

 # **add_group**
 > Group add_group(body)

-Add a new approver group
+Add a new approver group by given parameters

-Add a new approver group
+Add a new approver group by given parameters

 ### Example
 ```ruby